 "Who Sang It Best?": Here's How It Works

 In the "Who Sang It Best?" series, we start with the traditional choir version (or the original, recorded version) of a popular Christmas song that has been covered multiple times.
-Then we present a set of contenders, artists who have released cover versions in any genre.
-Some cover versions honor the original artist's style while others are reinterpretations.
+Then we present a set of contenders—artists who have released cover versions in any genre.
+Some cover renditions honor the original style while others are reinterpretations.

-Since the original song version is typically considered "the standard," we don't include it in our overall rankings.
-Instead, we display it first for comparison, with up to 14 contenders presented next in ranked order.
+Since the traditional choir version is typically considered "the standard," we don't include it in our overall rankings.
+We instead present it first for comparison, then highlight up to 14 contenders in ranked order.
 Vote on your preferences to determine who sang it best:

-- Do you prefer the original song or a cover version?
+- Do you prefer the traditional song or a cover version?

 Read More From Spinditty